Feature aware covariance estimation, with application to mixtures of chemical exposures: Simulation Study

 For each population covariance matrix regime, we consider dimensions $p\in\{9,16,50\}$ and sample sizes $n\in\{p+1,1.5p, 3 p\}$.
 Then, for each covariance, dimension, and sample size permutation, we simulate $25$ datasets from a mean-zero normal population.
-For each dataset, we run the proposed Gibbs sampling algorithm for the CMR model with an intercept meta covariate (MR.I).
-Additionally, for the block covariance regime, we run the Gibbs sampling algorithm for the CMR model with a group-identifying design matrix for the meta covariate (MR.D).
-To represent a more realistic meta covariate state, we also compute estimates from the CMR model with a continuous meta covariate drawn from a normal distribution concentrated around a different mean for each group (MR.C).
-Details of the MR.C meta covariate are found below.
+For each dataset, we run the proposed Gibbs sampling algorithm for the intercept FACE model (FACE.I) from \S \ref{sec:FACE_I}.
+Additionally, for the block covariance regime, we run the Gibbs sampling algorithm for the FACE model with a group-identifying design matrix for the \red{outcome feature} (FACE.D).
+To represent a more realistic \red{outcome feature} state, we also compute estimates from the FACE model with a continuous \red{outcome feature} drawn from a normal distribution concentrated around a different mean for each group (FACE.C).
+Specifically, the \red{outcome feature} for each variable in the FACE.C regime includes an intercept and a real valued scalar obtained randomly from a normal distribution centered at the group number $g_j \in \{1, 2, 3\}$ with standard deviation 1/4.
+For example, the \red{outcome feature} matrix used for the smallest dimension $p=9$ is as follows, rounded to 2 decimal points:

+where $\mathbf{g}^T = $.
+This \red{outcome feature} configuration is motivated by the intuition that, in practice, units belonging to a group have an affinity, so are expected to have similar \red{outcome feature} values. \red{In all FACE implementations, we use weakly informative hyperpriors, and, specifically for the unknown parameters for the increasing shrinkage prior specification for the latent dimension, we set $r=\lceil (p-1)/2 \rceil$, $(a_\theta,b_\theta) = (1/2,1/2)$, $\theta_\infty = 0.05$, and $\alpha = \lfloor (p/3) \rfloor$.}

+Estimates obtained from the FACE model are compared with the output of the cumulative shrinkage model proposed in \cite{Legramanti2020} (CUSP). \red{CUSP applies the prior specified in Equation \ref{eqn:cusp_specification} on the variance of a mean-zero normal distribution for a given factor loading with factor index $h=1,\dots,r$, for variable $j=1,\dots,p$, $\lambda_{jh}\sim N(0,\theta_h)$.
+CUSP induces increased shrinkage towards zero of the factor loading as index $h$ increases.} We also compare to the structured increasing shrinkage model \citep[SIS]{Schiavon2022} discussed in Section \ref{sec_lfm}.
+For the correlated regime, SIS is run with no \red{outcome features}, and, for the block covariance regime, SIS is run with the same group-identifying \red{outcome feature} design matrix used in the FACE.D model.

+\red{Additionally, we compare with the structured matrix normal prior for an exchangeable matrix from \cite{Heaps2024} (SNE).
+SNE places a prior on the factor loading matrix such that the prior predictive covariance matrix is an exchangeable correlation matrix.
+This structure is incorporated via dependent priors with mean-zero on the factor loading vectors.
+This is in contrast to the FACE prior for factor loadings vectors that have non-zero mean.}